gvtools/gvtools/doc/source/developer_guide.rst

 The gvtools project consists of the following projects:

 - andami: The plug-in system
-- libCorePlugin: A core andami plug-in that manages other plug-in windows.
+- base-plugin: A core andami plug-in that manages other plug-in windows.
 Crap.
 Do not touch.
 - main: The only plug-in (appart of core-plugin) of gvtools.
 Instead of having a lot of different plugin projects we only have one for now.
 There is no need to split the project so far.
 - core: The library that contains all the code that can be implemented with Geotools
-- persistence: Just defines an schema for the project persistence and generates JAXB classes to perform the marshalling and unmarshalling process

 Workspace configuration
 .........................